Australia Market trades softer ahead of G20 Summit

-TreasurySecretary Steven Mnuchin and U. S. Trade Representative Robert Lighthizer on Monday.
-They discussed trade and agreed to maintain communications, according to the statement.

-Meanwhile, the U. S. on Monday imposed sanctions on Iran over the latter's shooting down of an unmanned American drone last week.
-Tensions between the two countries have remained high since a recent attack on oil tankers near the Strait of Hormuz.
+Market expectations for a meaningful breakthrough being achieved in U. S.-China trade talks are quite low, so any signs of an improvement could bode well for risk sentiment.

-Financials were major drag n the benchmark index, with the big four banks led losses.
-The industrial and utilities sectors were also underperformed while materials and consumer staples were among the strongest advancing sectors.
+Financials were major drag n the benchmark index, with the big four banks -- ANZ Banking, Westpac, Commonwealth Bank and National Australia Bank - were lower in a range of 0.1% to 0.3%.

-The gold sub-sector experienced the largest percentage advances as miners of the precious metal benefit from gold prices trading at the best levels since August 2013 on geopolitical tensions and expectations of lower US interest rates driving demand.
-Saracen Minerals (SAR) gained 6.5% while St Barbara (SBM) was up 4.8% and Regis Resources (RRL) was 2.3% higher.

-Mining services firm Ausdrill (ASL) continued its recent run of gains and following its 10.5% improvement yesterday on the signing of a 5 year A$800 million contract at a Botswanan copper mine.

-Insurance Australia Group (IAG) was 0.7% higher after responding to media speculation it will look to divest its 26% stake in an Indian insurance firm.

-Metcash (MTS) declined another 4.75% after falling 9.8% on Monday, as the wholesale distributor to retail chains such as IGA supermarkets and hardware store Mitre10 announced an underwhelming set of numbers for its FY19 earnings result yesterday.
-Underlying profit was lower and impacted by a 3% decline in earnings at its food division.
+Energy stocks were higher after crude oil prices jumped in the Asian trading hours, as the international benchmark Brent crude futures contract surged 1.4% to $65.97 per barrel, while U. S. crude futures soared 2.01% to $58.99 per barrel.
+The moves come as U. S.-Iran relations remain tense following the announcement of fresh tariffs by Washington on Tehran after the latter downed an unmanned American drone last week.
+Among energy stocks, Woodside Petroleum, Oil Search, and Santos were lower in a range of 0.2% to 0.6%.

-CURRENCY NEWS: The Australian dollar inclined against the U. S. dollar on Tuesday.
-The Australian dollar changed hands at $0.6963 after rising from levels below $0.695 in the previous session.
+CURRENCY NEWS: The Australian dollar edged up against the U. S. dollar on Wednesday.
+The Australian dollar was quoted at $0.6964, compared to $0.6960 on Tuesday.

 Powered by Capital Market - Live News